Writing is a great way of making money online in Kenya.

 - Do you simply love writing?

 The last point is the most important one.
 As a general principle of life, you need to love what you do in order to make it.
+Of course there are people who make it without a passion, but those with real passion go farthest in most cases.

 2. Sign Up to a Freelancing Website